Geographical Indication Tag - GI Tag

-As per Article 22 of WTO, Geographical indications are, for the contract, refers which identify a good as origin in the area of a Member, aspects of Intellectual property, or a region or locality in that area, where a certain quality, repute, or another quality of the good basically results to geographical origin.
+As per Article 22 of WTO, Geographical indications for the contract refer which identifying a good as origin in the area of a Member, aspects of Intellectual property, or a region or locality in that area, where a certain quality, reputation, or another quality of the good results to geographical origin.

 Source credits WTO

 GI Tag full form

 GI Tag full form is a geographical Indication tag.
 This certifies you that the source of the product means where it is cultured or from which location.

 Who gives GI tag - GI tag ministry

 In India Department, industry and industrial trade promotion offer GI tags.
 They help Indian players excel in their business with the GI tag as a certificate of origin.Click to visit their website.